 Sadly, Goodman died before the first Thanksgiving, but the other Pilgrims looked after his dogs after his death.

 The Pilgrim dogs weren’t the only dogs living in the Americas at the time.
-Native Americans had dogs, too.
+Native Americans had dogs, too, long before Europeans arrived.
 These early American dogs were related to Arctic breeds like Huskies and Malamutes.
 They probably migrated with early humans across the Bering land bridge.
 Although we don’t know for sure, it’s possible that some of the Native American dogs were present at the first Thanksgiving.

 Dogs were in America 10,000 years ago